7Block Labs

 Why 2026 is different

-• Carbon and trade: The EU’s Carbon Border Adjustment Mechanism (CBAM) begins its definitive regime on January 1, 2026; importers must become “authorised CBAM declarants” and will bear financial obligations tied to embedded emissions.
-Expect supplier‑level emissions proofs and tamper‑evident audit trails to become a procurement requirement. (taxation-customs.ec.europa.eu)
+• Carbon and trade: The EU's Carbon Border Adjustment Mechanism (CBAM) is set to kick off its official regime on January 1, 2026.
+From that date, importers will need to register as "authorized CBAM declarants," and they'll be on the hook for any financial obligations linked to embedded emissions.
+Get ready for some serious procurement paperwork, including supplier-level emissions proofs and tamper-evident audit trails.
+Check it out here: (taxation-customs.ec.europa.eu)

 1) Supply chain and sustainability: the fastest path to provable ROI